Brand Names: Broncho Saline, Hyper-Sal, NebuSal, PulmoSal, Sodium Chloride, Inhalation

-Generic Name: sodium chloride (inhalation) (Pronunciation: SOE dee um KLOR ide)
+Generic Name: sodium chloride (inhalation)

-What is sodium chloride inhalation (Broncho Saline, Hyper-Sal, Sodium Chloride, Inhalation)?
+What is sodium chloride inhalation?

 Sodium chloride is the chemical name for salt.
 Sodium chloride can reduce some types of bacteria in certain body secretions, such as saliva.

-Sodium chloride inhalation is used to produce sputum (mucus, or phlegm) from the mouth in order to collect it for medical testing.
+Sodium chloride inhalation is used to produce sputum (mucus, or phlegm) from the mouth to help improve lung function in people with cystic fibrosis, or to collect sputum for medical testing.
 This medication may also be used to dilute other medications inhaled through a nebulizer.

 Sodium chloride inhalation may also be used for other purposes not listed in this medication guide.

-Less serious side effects may include a salty taste or slight burning or irritation in your mouth.
+Other common side effects may include a salty taste or slight burning or irritation in your mouth.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.